squirrel-prover/squirrel-prover/documentation/sphinx/source/logic.rst

   Declare a new base type called :n:`@ident`.
   The values of that type are assumed to be encodable as bitstrings.
-  :gdef:`Type tags<type tag>` can optionally be passed to restrict the new type possible instantiations.
+  :gdef:`Type tags<type tag>` can optionally be passed to impose assumptions on the type's implementation.

   .. prodn::
     type_tag ::= large | well_founded | finite | fixed | name_fixed_length